 BUG SWEEPS/TCSM: We cannot guarantee that every bug and/or other device will be found.
 What we will do is conduct extensive physical searches of the area(s) in tandem with a host of sophisticated and dedicated ‘sweeping’ equipment that electronically survey the airways, phone lines, power lines, phone instruments, walls, floors, ceilings and office equipment.
 We will report the survey results and whether anomalies were detected within known parameters.
 Even at the most sophisticated levels, for any Tactical Surveillance Counter-measures (TSCM) to be effective, confidentiality is a must.
 A client must not warn a potential eavesdropper by contacting a TSCM firm from the very space they want surveyed.
 Discussions of the sweep must be conducted away from the suspected threat areas and the proposed TSCM request must not be discussed in common areas.
 GPS tracking devices are found by our team through the acquired knowledge of years of experience with placing such devices, along with the most current electronic equipment capable of detecting live signals.
 If a locator beacon is in sleep mode, it is next to impossible to hear that signal while the inspection takes place, though they may still be found via physical inspection.
 The only guarantee we can provide is that we treat each assignment with as much care as we had when most of our group had been employed by various State and Federal agencies.

 SURVEILLANCE: Surveillance operations carries inherent risks to include surveillance detection by the subject.
 There can be any number of reasons for this, to include an especially alert subject or due to the subject driving through residential streets.
 In addition, losing a subject is an inherent risk.
 Our investigators are instructed not to run red lights, and any number of unforeseen traffic situations can occur that could result in losing the subject.
-CLIENT understands these risks and that any retainer/fee is not contingent on the success or not of surveillance operations.
+CLIENT understands these risks and that any retainer/fee is not contingent on the success or not of field operations.

 RATES: Except for special rates as listed in the agreed-upon rate sheet provided at xinvestigations.com/rates, the hourly rate for any field work to include surveillance and interviews is billed at $125.00 per hour/per investigator, and research/analysis/consulting at $200.00 per hour per investigator, with a (4) four-hour minimum per investigator per day.
 Hourly billing will start and end at the investigator’s residence.
 The hourly rate for telephone and/or personal interviews, inquiries, background, on-line investigations, Internet, computer database research, business/corporate record searches, report writing, and CLIENT conferences shall be billed in ten (10) minute increments.
 Emergency cases (short notice) less than twenty-four (24) hours from notice to initiation of case will be billed at one and one-half (1½) times the hourly rate above for the first four (4) hours per investigator and regular stated rates after the first eight (8) hours.
 A four (4) hour minimum, per investigator, per day will be imposed.
 Holiday Rate: Investigative service requested or required to be conducted on a Holiday (Federal and State recognized) will be billed at two (2) times the regular hourly rate per Investigator.
 AGENCY will forward CLIENT statements and/or invoices listing in detail any and all time and expenses incurred in the investigation.
 Stand-by rate: In many instances, the CLIENT may need the AGENCY to be available on a “stand-by” basis.
 In such circumstances, the CLIENT shall be charged a minimum of $500 per day, per investigator.

 COURT APPEARANCES: CLIENT agrees to compensate the AGENCY, at the agreed upon rates, for any hearing or court appearances or depositions prior to or subsequent to the completion of the investigation, whether under order of subpoena or not and regardless of the party requesting the appearance.
-If any testimony or deposition regarding this matter or any matter related to this investigation is required, the fee will be $125 per hour plus $0.55/mile, per investigator, plus expenses to include parking, with a four (4) hour minimum per investigator, per day.
-Any appearance in excess of four (4) hours from the office start time will incur a flat fee of $1,000 per investigator, per day plus $0.55/mile plus expenses to include parking.
+If any testimony or deposition regarding this matter or any matter related to this investigation is required, the fee will be $125 per hour plus $0.55/mile, plus tax, per investigator, plus expenses to include parking, with a four (4) hour minimum per investigator, per day.
+Any appearance in excess of four (4) hours from the office start time will incur a flat fee of $1,000 per investigator, per day plus $0.55/mile plus tax plus expenses to include parking.
 All testimony and deposition fees are due in advance of the scheduled appearance.
 A retainer for said appearance must be received seven (7) days prior to scheduling the investigator(s) for testimony, depositions or court appearances.
 AGENCY shall not be responsible for court delays or cancellations.
 Forty-eight (48) hours notice is required by AGENCY in the event of any cancellation; CLIENT shall be financially responsible for paying the stand-by rate for each investigator for each day or portion of each day scheduled.